 Computational Fluid Dynamic Solvers are being used in the medical domain ever more frequently.
 For instance, understanding of exact mechanics of blood-tissue interaction turns out to be crucial for preventing aneurys in main blood vessels.
 Influence of stents on the blood flow pattern after surgery is investigated as well.
 One can also can analyze the effectiveness of drug-releasing implants.
 Finally, rheology of blood is a very broad research topic on its own.
-Blood models range from continuum ones with shear-rate dependent viscosity to complex suspensions with distinct red blood cells and protein ligaments.
+Blood flow simulation models range from continuum ones with shear-rate dependent viscosity to complex suspensions with distinct red blood cells and protein ligaments.

 QuickerSim CFD Toolbox for MATLAB® lets you do all that!
 Obtain the geometry of your organ, take care of the whole pre-processing using rich library of MATLAB's image-acquisition tools, and generate the computational mesh.
 Then start the blood flow simulation in the same environment without any need to export data to external solver.